 Degree in hand and one postdoc under her belt, we had the chance to take what we thought would be a brief sabbatical to climb a bunch before Theresa settled into a job in her field (Tom took a leave of absence from his work deciphering, editing and publishing critical editions of sixteenth-century manuscripts).

 As Pete Seeger said, our sabbatical turned into a mondical and a tuesdical.

 In the end, we just never quite managed to leave.
 We have been living and working year-round in Yosemite ever since.
-Our passion for climbing transformed into a passion for natural history in general, wildflowers, trail running, hiking, mountain biking and snow shoveling (though we still dust off the climbing gear from time to time).
-We’ve worked in the park as ski instructors (both), a ranger (Tom), assistant manager of the mountaineering school (Theresa), online marketing manager (Theresa) and telecommuting as a historian and later web developer (Tom… it’s a long story).
+Our passion for climbing transformed into a passion for natural history, wildflowers, trail running, hiking, mountain biking and snow shoveling.

 Encouraged by friends, we bought an empty lot in 2005, and started building.
 We moved in upstairs in 2007.
 After a rest break, we finished the apartment downstairs and started renting in 2010.

 We also had no idea the sort of connections we would make with people.
-Now we’re at the point where some people have made five or six visits with us and we’re starting to see their kids grow up and know them as friends.
+Now we’re at the point where some people have made four or five visits with us and we’re starting to see their kids grow up.
 We even randomly had one guest show up who was a very close friend of someone who played a brief but pivotal role in Tom’s life almost 30 years earlier (how we figured out that connection is a story in and of itself).

 Anyway, it’s been a great journey so far and we hope you’ll join us for a small piece of it if you’re coming our way.